Mrudul1234/Ford-Car-Prediction-Model/README.md

 ## The data

-`ford.csv` — 17,966 used Ford listings from the [100,000 UK Used Car Data Set](https://www.kaggle.com/datasets/adityadesai13/used-car-dataset-ford-and-mercedes) on Kaggle.
+`ford.csv` — 17,966 used Ford listings from the [Ford Car Price Prediction](https://www.kaggle.com/datasets/adhurimquku/ford-car-price-prediction) on Kaggle.
 Each row is one listing:

 | column | meaning |
 |---|---|